Khan/aphrodite/README.md

 ```

 Why does it matter?
 Although the second one will produce a valid class name, it cannot guarantee that the `bar` styles will override the `foo` ones.
-The way the CSS works, it is not the *class name that comes last on a element* that matters, it is specificity.
+The way the CSS works, it is not the *class name that comes last on an element* that matters, it is specificity.
 When we look at the generated CSS though, we find that all of the class names have the same specificity, since they are all a single class name:

 ```css
 .foo_im3wl1 {